Types of content¶

-- A publisher tracks articles, pictures and videos as three different types.
+- A publisher can track articles, pictures and videos as three different types.

-- A supermarket splits all the products into food and non-food product groups.
+- A store can split all the products into food and non-food product groups.

-- An owner of several web shops uses a single account for all of them
+- An owner of several web shops can use a single account for all of them.

-The content types concept provides the possibility to make so-called cross domain recommendations (like "Users who watched this film also read this book" or "Users who read this article also liked these photos").
+Based on the types of content concept, it is possible to make so-called cross content type recommendations (like "Users who watched this film also read this book" or "Users who bought these wallets also bought these belts").